Humpback Whale Supergroups off South Africa

 Start

-Accommodation, 5 days at sea, all meals, snacks at sea, presentations, shore excursions, weatherproof jackets
+Accommodation, 5 days at sea, all meals, snacks at sea, presentations, shore excursions, weatherproof jackets and pants

 Personal expenses, arrival and departure to Cape Town, alcoholic beverages, insurance